One of the biggest challenges that every couple faces in relationships is dealing with differences.

 No one wants to be fixed, changed or manipulated into being someone they’re not.

-Most everyone believes they are okay just the way they are.
+Most of us believe we’re okay just the way we are.

-If they didn’t see things this way, they would change and change quickly.
+If we didn’t see things this way, we would change and change quickly.

-Even people who say they want to change aren’t changing because at some level, they see the way they are as the way they want to be.
+Even people who say they want to change aren’t changing because at some level, they see the way they are as comfortable and familiar and maybe fearing a change.

 As one of our teachers once said, “If you want to see what someone is committed to in their life, look at what’s showing up.”